immutable/imx-examples/docs/onboarding.md

 OWNER_ACCOUNT_PRIVATE_KEY=YOUR_PRIVATE_KEY
 ```

-Generate your API Key in the [Immutable Hub](https://hub.immutable.com/) by creating an Immutable X rollup project and an environment under that project if you do not have one already.
-Your collections will be created under that projects environment.
-Select the desired environment and click the API Keys side bar item.
-Generate a secret API Key from this page.
-This will be what you use for the `API_KEY=` value in the `.env` file.
+You can create and manage your keys in the [Immutable Hub](https://hub.immutable.com/).
+The Immutable Hub serves as a portal for creating, displaying, and refreshing API keys.
+Navigate to the "API Keys" menu item within your chosen project and environment to manage your API keys.

 ```sh
 API_KEY=YOUR_API_KEY